How to Remove and Prevent Concrete Efflorescence

 The easiest step to remove efflorescence is to wash the wall and scrub the area to see if the stains go away.
 You will need to use only clear water to avoid worsening the situation.
 The sooner, the better, as time will be against you if you are trying to remove these stains.
 It is very important to use a wet vacuum or air to remove all standing water, however, if you have tried this already and the problem is still there, then use a nonmetallic brush to dry brush the area.
 Once you have done that, remove salt using a scraper.

 You can also try using a solution of vinegar, muriatic, or citric acid that can be applied to the affected area.
 Be sure to dilute some of these acids before mixing them and always wear required PPE.
 If you are opting for this solution to get rid of the concrete efflorescence, you will then need to apply baking soda or any other similar product to balance the acidity on the concrete surface.

 There are other commercial products available that can be used to remove the efflorescence in concrete, but you will always need to make sure that all cracks and joints have been properly sealed.
 When using these products, always try it first on a small area to verify that it will work and will not deteriorate the concrete.

-The best way to avoid dealing with efflorescence is just to prevent it from happening.
-In order to minimize these issues, be sure to use a class F fly ash to reduce the amount of calcium hydroxide in the concrete.
-Another important tip is to have a vapor barrier installed, preventing water from the subgrade traveling into the surface.
+The best way to avoid dealing with efflorescence is to prevent it from happening.
+To minimize these issues, be sure to use a class F fly ash to reduce the amount of calcium hydroxide in the concrete.
+Another important tip is to have a vapor barrier installed, preventing water from the subgrade from traveling into the surface.
 Always make sure to apply sealant and coatings over concrete surfaces to remove unnecessary water from the surface.